Kreolwolf1/factory-nodejs/lib/auth/readme.md

 app.get('/', auth.ensureAuthenticated(), routes.index);

 ```
-Set the **isAllUrlsSecure** option as 'true' to make all your routes secure by default:
+To make all your routes secure by default set the **isAllUrlsSecure** option to 'true', for example:

 ```js
 config.uaa.isAllUrlsSecure = true;
 auth.use(config.uaa);
 ```

-To provide more granular control of your routes security, you can add the **ensureAuthenticated** middleware for each route that needs to be secure.
-Refer to the *Detailed Information* section for more details.
+> To have more granular control of your routes security, you can add the `ensureAuthenticated` middleware for each route that needs to be secure.
+Refer to the next section for more details.

-##Detailed Information

-###What Is UAA

-UAA is a Cloud Foundry service that is responsible for securing the platform services and providing a single sign-on (SSO) for web applications.
-The primary role of the UAA component is to serve as an OAuth2 authorization server.

-The basic delegation model is described in the [OAuth2 specification][1].
-You can also read more about the Cloud Foundry UAA component in [this article][2].
+##Usage

 ###How It Works

 The library uses [passport][3] and [passport-OAuth][4] under the hood.
-It just provides the UAA authentication strategy that is inherited from the passport OAuth2 strategy and encapsulates the process of passport initialization from a developer.
-Also the library makes routes for login and logout and provides the **ensureAuthenticated** middleware that can check whether a user is authenticated or not.
+It provides the UAA authentication strategy that is inherited from the passport OAuth2 strategy and encapsulates the process of passport initialization from a developer.
+Also the library makes routes for Login and Logout and provides `ensureAuthenticated` middleware that can check whether a user is authenticated or not.

-To summarize, the auth object provides three functions and one object:
+The `auth` object provides the following functions:

 ```js
 var factory = require('factory');